tanho63/tanho.ca/content/posts/2024-12-10_beginner-book/index.md

 ## Hot take: the ideal beginner data science programming book doesn't exist (yet)

-The vaunted [R for Data Science](https://r4ds.hadley.nz) is fantastic, I'm sure Wes McKinney's [book](https://wesmckinney.com/book/) is also good if you want to learn Python, and yet I struggled immensely with learning from R4DS.
+The vaunted [R for Data Science](https://r4ds.hadley.nz) is fantastic, and yet I struggled immensely with learning from R4DS.
 I think it's because I can only care so much about flower irises, penguins, and NYC taxis - I quit halfway through the third chapter of R4DS on my first attempt in 2018ish ... because I got bored.

 Since then, I've gotten treatment for ADHD (which probably explains a lot, tbh), but I think what really helped the most with learning programming was that I